Sometimes I Might Be Introvert

-Sometimes I Might Be Introvert is the fourth studio album by British rapper Little Simz, released on 3 September 2021 by Age 101 Music and AWAL.
-The album succeeds the Mercury Prize-nominated album Grey Area, released in 2019, and the five-track EP, Drop 6 (2020).
-It is supported by five singles: "Introvert", "Woman", "Rollin Stone", "I Love You, I Hate You" and "Point and Kill".
-The album is produced by frequent collaborator Inflo, and includes guest appearances from Cleo Sol and Obongjayar.
-The album received critical acclaim and was named the best album of 2021 by Exclaim! and BBC Radio 6 Music.
+Sometimes I Might Be Introvert is the fourth studio album by English rapper Little Simz.
+It was released on 3 September 2021, by Age 101 Music and AWAL.
+The album succeeds the Mercury Prize-nominated album, Grey Area (2019) and the five-track extended play (EP), Drop 6 (2020).
+It is supported by five singles: "Introvert", "Woman", "Rollin Stone", "I Love You, I Hate You", and "Point and Kill".
+The album was produced by frequent collaborator Inflo and it includes guest appearances from Cleo Sol and Obongjayar.

+The album received widespread acclaim and was named the best album of 2021 by Exclaim! and BBC Radio 6 Music.
 It won the 2022 Mercury Prize on 18 October 2022.
+It was also nominated for the Best Album Ivor Novello Award in May 2022.
 It also won the Libera Award for Best Hip-Hop/Rap Record and was nominated for the Brit Award for British Album of the Year.
-Sometimes I Might Be Introvert was included in Rolling Stone's ranking of the 200 Greatest Hip-Hop Albums of All Time.
+Sometimes I Might Be Introvert has since been considered to be among the greatest hip-hop albums of the 21st century and was included in Rolling Stone's ranking of the 200 Greatest Hip-Hop Albums of All Time.